teksi/wastewater/docs/en/user-guide/How-To/index.rst

 Save, exit the editing mode, re-enter editing mode to snap on the entry.

 ..versionadded: 2026.0.1
- this issue was fixed in 2026.0.1
+ This issue was fixed in 2026.0.1

 Further informations
 --------------------